aaronriekenberg/rust-parallel/README.md

 ```

+### 6. Reading multiple inputs.

-6. By default `rust-parallel` reads input from stdin only.
+By default `rust-parallel` reads input from stdin only.
 The `-i` option can be used 1 or more times to override this behavior.  `-i -` means read from stdin, `-i ./test` means read from the file `./test`:

 ```
 $ cat >./test <<EOL